pecuzy/Guide-on-Base-Learn-Roles./README.md

-data analysis and computer process
+data analysis and computer digital